 - Verification of Institutional Animal Care and Use Committee (IACUC)

-- Evidence of compliance with the protection of human research members obligation
+- Evidence of compliance with the protection of human research members’ obligation

 Applicants are notified chiefly by e-mail when Just-in-Time information is needed.
-This notification is NOT a Notice of Award nor should it be mistaken as a pointer of possible funding.
+This notification is NOT a Notice of Award nor should it be mistaken as a pointer to possible funding.
 Applicants should only submit this information when requested.

 When you receive a JIT request, you have a window of about one month to submit the documents described above.

 If you are the recipient of a grant from the NIH, there is a great deal of information that your organization will need in order to be a successful attendant of federal funds.